-One of the most common displays are the LCD’s (Liquid Crystal Display).
+One of the most common displays is the LCD’s (Liquid Crystal Display).
 These displays consist of an LCD backlight.
 There are mostly two types of LCD displays used in smartphones:

-TFT displays are mostly used in cheaper smartphones as they are the cheapest LCD’s to manufacture.
-However a disadvantage to TFT-LCD’s is that they consume more power and easily drains your battery.
-Samsung is still using TFT LCD display on their latest Mid-range smartphones like Samsung Galaxy J7 Prime and Galaxy J5 Prime.
+TFT displays are mostly used in cheaper smartphones as they are the cheapest LCDs to manufacture.
+However, a disadvantage to TFT-LCD’s is that they consume more power and easily drains your battery.
+Samsung is still using a TFT LCD display on its latest Mid-range smartphones like Samsung Galaxy J7 Prime and Galaxy J5 Prime.

-Used mostly in midrange and high-end smartphones nowadays even seen in cheaper smartphones like the InFocus M370i, it is superior to the TFT variant as it provides better color reproduction, viewing angles and consumes less battery power.
+Used mostly in the midrange and high-end smartphones nowadays even seen in budget smartphones like the InFocus M370i, it is superior to the TFT variant as it provides better color reproduction, viewing angles and consumes less battery power.

-Another advantage of OLED display is it can be flexible that’s why so many brands have incorporated the OLED’s to offer consumers with the luxury of bendable screens.
-Xiaomi have used OLED display for their Mi Note 2 and the Mi Mix.
-But at the same time it’s quite expensive that’s why Xiaomi, a company for offering high-end specs devices at ground breaking prices couldn’t keep the price low this time.
+Another advantage of OLED display is it can be flexible that’s why so many brands have incorporated the OLEDs to offer consumers with the luxury of bendable screens.
+Xiaomi has used OLED display for their Mi Note 2 and the Mi Mix.
+But at the same time it’s quite expensive that’s why Xiaomi, a company for offering high-end specs devices at groundbreaking prices couldn’t keep the price low this time.

-Just to be clear, RETINA display in not an entirely new technology.
-It is simply a term used by Apple to market their products with displays with such high pixel density that show no pixelation at normal viewing distance.
+Just to be clear, the RETINA display is not an entirely new technology.
+It is simply a term used by Apple to market its products with displays with such high pixel density that show no pixelation at normal viewing distance.

-The term ‘Retina display‘ has been used by apple to market iphones as well as ipad’s and macbooks.
-Ironically, Apple’s rival, Samsung is the company which manufactures the Retina display.
+The term ‘Retina display‘ has been used by Apple to market iPhones as well as iPad’s and MacBooks.
+Ironically, Apple’s rival, Samsung is the company that manufactures the Retina display.

-These are some the different displays you might see in the specs sheet of a mobile phone.
-Hopefully this article helped you better understand displays and perhaps it might help in choosing your next smartphone.
+These are some of the different displays you might see in the specs sheet of a mobile phone.
+Hopefully, this article helped you better understand displays and perhaps it might help in choosing your next smartphone.